tcarrel/Final_Project/README.md

 #Untitled 3D Graphics Engine

+The poster used at the poster session is included in the Poster directory.

+#Original Plan
+Later, I will update this to match the outcome of the final project.
+For now, suffice to say that I intend to redo the project from scratch purely in Vulkan using what I learned from this project as a foundation.

 A 3D graphics engine that can be used as a component of a larger game engine.
 Primary features/goals:
 * Be operating system agnostic.
 Will be initially programmed on Linux, but